utat-ss/HERON-documentation/communication-protocols/can.md

 **TX** - Transmitting

-**MOB** - A message object (like a mailbox) that transmits or receives particular types of messages.
+**MOB/MOb** - A message object (like a mailbox) that transmits or receives particular types of messages.

-**CAN Transceiver** - The hardware device connected to each 32M1 that transmits and recives CAN messages on the bus
+**CAN Transceiver** - The hardware device connected to each 32M1 that transmits and recives CAN messages on the bus.

-**CAN Bus** - The set of wires connecting all CAN transceivers
+**CAN Bus** - The set of wires connecting all CAN transceivers.

 **CANH** - CAN high (bus wire)